clbarnes/ffs/README.md

   List problems with the structure of the FFS.

+  Prints a TSV with columns:

+  1- comma-separated individuals responsible for entry (or parent if unknown);
+  2- path of problem entry, relative to given root; 3- description of the problem

 Options:
-  -c, --check          Exit with an error code at the first problem -s, --skip-problems  Do not attempt to traverse below problematic
+  -c, --check          Exit with an error code at the first problem -s, --skip-problems  Do not attempt to traverse below directories with
-                       directories
+                       malformed metadata
   --help               Show this message and exit.
 ```